3geek14/Realms/Omnibus.md

 __Uses:__ 1 - __Verbal:__ 30 words and an explanation - __Material:__ Spell Sash
 - __Caveats:__ [Enchanted Items](#enchanted-items), [Spell Sash](#spell-sash)

-This spell will protect the recipient from possession, [Animate Undead](#animate-undead), and the like.
+This spell will protect the recipient from possession, [spells under the [compulsion](#compulsion) caveat]{.new}, and [similar effects as determined by the MM/EH]{.new}.
 When targeted by any spell or effect against which Protect the Soul immunizes your PC, you must call "Protect the Soul!"
 The spell will last until the sash is disenchanted or removed by the spellcaster.
 The spell will not function if the recipient is scalped or their soul is not within their body for any other reason.

 [__Protection from Boulder__ (1st Circle)]{#protection-from-boulder}